 The Twin Cities Boulevard is a vision for MnDOT’s “Rethinking I-94” project.
 Learn more about this once-in-a-lifetime opportunity to rethink the highway corridor and invest in a better future.

-What is Rethinking I-94?
+What is the Rethinking I-94 project?

 Project Status & Timeline

 MnDOT created the Rethinking I-94 project in 2016, beginning with initial outreach and public engagement.
-While construction likely won’t begin until 2026 or later, critical decisions are being made now that will determine the project’s future.
+While construction likely won’t begin until 2027 or later, critical decisions are being made now that will determine the project’s future.

 Happening Now: Environmental Impact Study (EIS) Process